emberjs/website/source/blog/2019-02-14-octane-guides.md

 While new content is being written and older content is being updated, no existing content will be completely deleted.
 Only after we have reviewed the content and added the re-directs will content be removed.
 This means that some content may be available if the user has the URL, but it won't be linked from the table of contents.

 ### Challenges
+As with any ambitious undertaking, there are some related challenges.
+Here are a few we are currently facing:
 - converting guides from classic syntax to new syntax
 - what to do about temporarily needed guides
 - handling redirects for old content

+We expect to work through these challenges and have process in place to handle them, but we should have a shared awareness that our approach may be tweaked as the next month goes on, to address these issues.

 ## How you can help
 We expect that the community will be willing to submit PRs to help make the documentation better- from checking for spelling or grammar errors, to adding code samples, and even more ambitiously, writing some prose.